Music Academy

 Julia Pilant

 Originally from Springfield, Missouri, Julia Pilant is the Assistant Principal Horn.
 Before joining the Met, Ms. Pilant was principal horn with the Syracuse Symphony Orchestra for 10 years.
-She then returned to New York City where she performed frequently with the Orpheus Chamber Orchestra, New York City Opera, The Orchestra of St. Luke’s, American Symphony Orchestra, The Stamford Symphony, and various Broadway shows.
+She then returned to New York City where she performed with the Orpheus Chamber Orchestra, New York City Opera, The Orchestra of St. Luke’s, American Symphony Orchestra, and various Broadway shows.

 Read More